 McLennan lives over on E. 18th Street with his sister, who has no intention of moving, he said.
 “There have been some white folks trying to get my sister to sell the house to them, but she won’t do it.
 She’ll make a lot of money, but where’s she gonna go?
 All she knows is the East Side.”

-There’s a Cajun restaurant, the Big Easy, on E. 12th and as I was wondering if Sister Lola was involved, there she was.
-She lives next door to the Big Easy, so, yeah I stopped in to meet Otis that night.
+There was a Cajun restaurant, the Big Easy, on E. 12th and as I was wondering if Sister Lola was involved, there she was.
+She lived next door to the Big Easy, so, yeah I stopped in to meet Otis that night.
 “Did you go to Anderson?”
 I asked, which is always the greatest ice breaker in old school East Austin.
 Yeah, Otis said, graduated in 1965.
 Drafted into the Army in ’66.

 He went into a box and pulled out an ornate, yellow and black, Anderson High Yellow Jackets belt he made while locked up.
 “There ain’t shit to do in prison, so around 1990 I started working in the craft shop with the leather men,” he said.
 Michael Lewis and Michael Heidt, a black man and a white man, were Bell’s mentors, but his grandfather William Henry Bell made custom cowboy boots on Congress Avenue, so maybe it’s in his blood, too.
 He also started attending church regularly and helped build the Chapel of Hope in the Hughes Unit of Gatesville Prison, near Fort Hood, in 1998.